goldinvo/goldinvo.github.io/src/content/cooking/meat/ground-meat/cabbage-rolls.md

 ---
 title: Cabbage Rolls
-description: 'Meat filling wrapped in cabbage leaves, braised in a tomato sauce'
+description: Meat filling wrapped in cabbage leaves, braised in a tomato sauce
 grade: A
+updatedDate: '2000-01-01'
 ---

 To wrap with: